hemantksingh/messup-learn/Distributed Systems/Actor Model.md

 # Actors

+*"The Actor model retained more of what I thought were the good features of the object idea"* - Alan Kay, pioneer of object orientation and co designer of Smalltalk.

+Alan Kay thought of messaging between components as "the big idea" in object orientated languages that should be the focus, rather than object properties and their internal behaviour.

 Actors are a model of concurrent computation based on messaging.
 When an actor wants to communicate with another actor, it sends a message rather than contacting it directly, all messaging being asynchronous.
 The messages are put on a queue, and the receiving actor pulls the messages off the queue one at a time to process them.
 An actor reacts to messages by doing one of 3 things:

 * Can create a new actor (a constructor message)